wifiphisher/wifiphisher/README.md

 * Two wireless network adapters; one capable of injection.

 ## Help needed
 If you are a Python developer or a web designer you can help us improve wifiphisher.
-Feel free to take a look at the bug tracker for some tasks to do.
+Feel free to take a look at the <a href="https://github.com/sophron/wifiphisher/issues">bug tracker</a> for some tasks to do.

+If you don't know how to code, you can help us by <a href="https://github.com/sophron/wifiphisher/issues">proposing improvements or reporting bugs</a>.
+Please have a look at the <a href="https://github.com/sophron/wifiphisher/wiki/Bug-reporting-guidelines">Bug Reporting Guidelines</a> and the <a href="https://github.com/sophron/wifiphisher/wiki/Frequently-Asked-Questions-%28FAQ%29">FAQ document</a> beforehand.

 ## Credits
 The script is based on an idea from <a